OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 3. get inside the docker and continue the normal workflow for the course

 ```
+# allow docker client to connect to your xserver
+xhost +
 docker-compose run openroad
 # inside the docker run all cmds learned
 root@userX:/OpenROAD-flow-scripts# source env.sh